 - Serve as a liaison and bring the student perspective to an ASHA committee.

-- Potential to serve on a National NSSLHA work group or committee.
+- Serve on a National NSSLHA work group or committee, as needed.

 - Prepare and/or present information at meetings on behalf of National NSSLHA, as needed.